Cost of living · San Jose, California · 2026

 How much does housing cost in San Jose?

 A 2-bedroom apartment in San Jose costs approximately $3,483 per month based on HUD Fair Market Rent data.
-Housing makes up about 27% of the total monthly budget.
+At about 55% of the monthly needs budget, housing is the largest cost category here.

 Is San Jose more expensive than the national average?